folio-org/docs/content/en/docs/Access/Additional topics/feesfines/feesfines.md

 FOLIO’s fee/fine system is very dynamic and allows for many different configuration options of loan length and fee/fine settings.
 It can be helpful to know how the underlying logic works when FOLIO computes an overdue or overdue recall fine amount.

+The factors that are used when calculating overdue fines are
+* The loaning service point calendar
+* Whether there is a grace period for a late returned, as defined in the loan policy
+* The stated overdue charge, as defined in the overdue policy
+* Whether overdue fines should be charged when the service desk is closed, as defined in the overdue policy

 Because you can define fine rates and loan lengths in different intervals - minutes, hours, days, weeks or months - FOLIO’s approach is to take the length of time an item was overdue, convert it to minutes, and then compare that date/time to the fine interval - also in minutes - to determine how to charge.
-This is fairly simple when a library charges fines for all hours, but can become much more complicated when charging fines only when an associated service point is open. .
+This is fairly simple when a library charges fines for all hours, but can become much more complicated when charging fines only when an associated service point is open.

-Also note that FOLIO does not do these calculations until the overdue or overdue recalled item is returned.
-Some library systems offer a “running total” calculation for overdue fines, but FOLIO does not offer that feature.
+Note that FOLIO does not do these calculations until the overdue or overdue recalled item is returned.
+FOLIO does not yet offer a “running total” calculation for overdue fines.

 ### Example: A patron returns an overdue item at a 24/7 service point